ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 2. Work on the Recommendations screen
 3. Work on any rewrites the Project Requirements and ReadMe may need
 ### Josh
+1. Help work on UI
+2. Help fix any bugs
 ### Robin
 1. Help redesign the UI
 2. Fix the functionality error that came after adding login